alextanhongpin/components-design/README.md

 A concept that bridges UI and UX together.
 Living components are components that ...

+### Remove Unused Views

+Do not use CSS to hide views - always remove them.
+Views such as `alert box`, `modal popups`, and `tab panels` should be destroyed, even if they have contents that required ajax calls to populate the view.
+For views such as `tab panels`, you can use a client side `router` to determine what subviews to display.

 #### Bonus
 There are two ways to initialze a component.